-A draft report summarizing data from the 2019 Micro-transit Pilot Study to evaluate Ride Bend is available for download.
-The draft report will be finalized once additional data collected during the demonstration phase (from Jan.
-6 through March 31, 2020) has been summarized and included in the report in spring 2020.
+A final report summarizing data from the 2019 Micro-transit Pilot Study to evaluate Ride Bend is available for download.
 The data collected will be provided to Cascades East Transit to help inform planning for future services.

 What is Ride Bend?